By following our pool rules and etiquette, our aquatic program can continue to be a safe and fun environment for all.

-- Any person appearing to be or known to be intoxicated.
+- Anyone appearing or known to be intoxicated.

-- Any person showing evidence of skin disease, sores, inflamed eyes, or communicable disease, shall be refused pool use unless a physician certifies that the individual’s condition is not infectious or contagious by waterborne transmission.
+- Anyone displaying evidence of skin disease, sores, inflamed eyes, or communicable disease must show a doctor’s certification that the condition is not infectious or contagious by waterborne transmission.

 - Wear jewelry at your own risk.

 - The following are PROHIBITED:

 - Running, dunking, pushing, and rough play.